Ease Low Back Pain With Medical Care

 A pinched nerve occurs when surrounding tissues, such as bones, muscles, or tendons, apply excessive pressure on a nerve.
 This condition can cause pain, numbness, tingling, or weakness, often in the neck, back, or limbs.
 Everyday activities, poor posture, or repetitive motions are common triggers.
 Left untreated, the condition may worsen, leading to chronic discomfort and reduced mobility.

-Chiropractors use a hands-on approach to relieve the pressure that causes a pinched nerve.
+Gentle, hands-on techniques help reduce the pressure causing a pinched nerve.
 By performing gentle spinal adjustments, they create space for the nerve to function properly, alleviating discomfort.
-Chiropractic care may also include stretching exercises to improve flexibility and targeted muscle work to reduce surrounding tension.
+Medical care may also include stretching exercises to improve flexibility and targeted muscle work to reduce surrounding tension.
 Patients often receive guidance on posture and activity modifications to prevent recurrence.
 This tailored approach focuses on restoring normal nerve function and improving overall quality of life.

 1. Are pinched nerves only caused by spinal issues?

 No, they can also result from tight muscles, inflammation, or repetitive strain.
-Chiropractors address both spinal and muscular causes.
+Practitioners address both spinal and muscular causes.

-2. How does a chiropractor determine the location of a pinched nerve?
+2. How is the location of a pinched nerve determined?

-Chiropractors use physical exams, mobility tests, and sometimes imaging studies like X-rays to pinpoint the source of nerve compression.
+Through physical exams, mobility tests, and occasionally X-rays, the source of nerve compression can be accurately identified.

 For additional information, please contact our offices located in Keller and Haltom City, TX .